Learn more about our Advertising Disclosure

 • Chicago is considered to be less safe than Amarillo with a score of 33.87 vs Amarillo’s 74.69.

-• Air quality in Chicago is good, and in Amarillo it's good.
+• Air quality in Chicago is Good, and in Amarillo it’s Good.

 • Truck parking permits: To avoid fines or delays, check whether a parking permit is needed for your moving truck.

 • State licensing: In Illinois, regulations on in-state moves and local movers are set forth by the Illinois Commerce Commission.
-To move household goods locally and intrastate, companies need to have a Certificate of Public Convenience and Necessity, so make sure the companies youโ€™re considering have one and that itโ€™s current.
-Before booking, ensure the moving company is officially licensed to handle your move.
+To move household goods locally and intrastate, companies need to have a Certificate of Public Convenience and Necessity, so make sure the companies you’re considering have one and that it’s current.
+Always verify licensing details before committing to a mover.

-• State regulator: To confirm a moving companyโ€™s license in Illinois, visit the state's public utilities commission
+• State regulator: You can verify a Illinois moving license and its status through the state’s public utilities commission.

-• Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Chicago without delay.
-You can select your official move date when completing the form.
+• Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Chicago.
 Start the process here.

 • Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.
 For more extensive protection matching your items’ full value, consult your moving company for alternative options or consider a third-party insurance provider.